-As you discover more about WordPress, you may occasionally come across references to the term blogroll.
+As you learn more about WordPress, you may occasionally come across the term blogroll.

-A blogroll is a list of links pointing to other websites or blogs displayed on your sidebar.
+WordPress refers to a list of links pointing to other sites or web pages that display on your sidebar as a blogroll.

 According to official WordPress documentation …